GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I always spend a day a week learning new stuff.
-That means I spend 20% more of my time than my colleagues learning new stuff.
-Now 20% at compound interest means that after four and a half years I will know twice as much as them.
+> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
+I would do things and they would just turn out right.
 >
-> ~ *Richard Hamming*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts